 By the end of the session, participants will be able to: 1.
 Reflect on how their current classroom practices include and/or exclude some of their students.
 2. Identify areas of teaching in which instructors could include more diverse voices and opinions.
 3. Identify their assumptions about students that might affect student's ability to engage and/or perform in class.
 4. Develop strategies they can apply to ensure more inclusivity in the classroom.

-Facilitated by Sara Hernandez (Academic Affairs) and Maria DeMoya (College of Communication).
+Facilitated by Sara Hernandez (Center for Teaching and Learning) and Maria DeMoya (College of Communication).

 Friday, November 9 at 12:00pm to 2:00pm

 DePaul Center, Room 11013